Skip to main content

 Jean Henson

-Eight common misconceptions about OKRs
+Eight common misconceptions of OKRs

 OKRs, which stands for objective key results, are a collaborative methodology for your teams and the whole organisation to set and reach ambitious, trackable goals through measurable results.